aysenuroruc/riskmanagement/README.md

     - Password: (empty)
 - Micrometer Prometheus: http://localhost:8080/actuator/prometheus
 - To see the custom metric for the number of bets placed, look for `bet_placed_count_total` in the Prometheus.

+                    --- !!!
+You can test the project on the master branch. !!! ---